mmmuscus/Shadow-Functions-Engine/README.md

 	fbe.close();
 }
 ```
-**Usage:** This function gets all of the characters loaded from [the walkable.txt](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/materials/walkable.txt), theese characters don't block player movement.
+**Usage:** This function gets all of the characters loaded from [the walkable.txt](https://github.com/mmmuscus/Shadow-Functions-Engine/blob/master/materials/walkable.txt), these characters don't block player movement.

 **Variables:**
 * **solide:** This array will hold all of the characters that don't block player movement.